voiceinthedark/tictactoejs/README.md

 # tictactoejs (Odin project Javascript course)

-A Tic tac toe game in javascript
+A Tic tac toe game in vanilla javascript

 ## About the game